tylerrcady/JID-4301-Poolerz/installation-guide/InstallingGuide.md

 ```
    git clone https://github.com/tylerrcady/JID-4301-Poolerz.git
 ```
-3. Open the cloned folder (`JID-4301-Poolerz`) in your preferred code editor
+3. Open the cloned folder (`JID-4301-Poolerz`) in your preferred code editor.

 ### Adding Environment Variable File
-For the next steps, you will create a local environment file that will contain the API and authentication keys necessary to run the application
+For the next steps, you will create a local environment file that will contain the API and authentication keys necessary to run the application.

 4. Navigate into the `my-app` directory:
 ```